Tillie Pierce: Battle of Gettysburg (days two and three)

 One soldier, sitting near the doorway that led into a little room in the southeast corner of the basement, beckoned me to him.
 He was holding a lighted candle in his hand, and was watching over a wounded soldier who was lying upon the floor.
 He asked me if I would get him a piece of bread, saying he was very hungry.
 I said certainly, ran away and soon returned.
 I gave him the bread and he seemed very thankful.
 He then asked me if I would hold the light and stay with the wounded man until he came back.

 She took the candle, and sat with the man, talking with him until his comrade returned.
 Promising to visit with him again, she retired for the evening.
 When she returned the next morning, she learned that she had been conversing with General Stephen H. Weed, and that he had died during the night.
 Sent away from the Weikert farm by carriage on the third day of battle, Tillie Pierce and her friends were permitted to return later in the day when the danger had passed.

 Upon reaching the place I fairly shrank back aghast at the awful sight presented.
 The approaches were crowded with wounded, dying and dead....
 I remember that Mrs. Weikert went through the house, and after searching awhile, brought all the muslin and linen she could spare.
 This we tore into bandages and gave them to the surgeons, to bind up the poor soldiers' wounds.

 By this time, amputating benches had been placed about the house.
 I must have become inured to seeing the terrors of battle, else I could hardly have gazed upon the scenes now presented.

 Aftermath of the battle

 As the smoke began to clear over the surrounding countryside, Tillie Pierce remained at the Weikert farm waiting for word that it was safe enough to head home.
 It was sometime around this time that she learned that one of the women she knew – Mary Virginia ("Jennie") Wade – had been killed by a stray bullet on the third day of the battle.
 Finally permitted to rejoin her family, she bid farewell to the Weikerts on July 7, 1863.
-With each step taken, she began to appreciate, more fully, the scale of destruction caused by the tide-turning battle.
 Later, she recalled: "The whole landscape had been changed and I felt as though we were in a strange and blighted land."